Oct 28, 2021

-Are you a new driver in the province and want to learn more about how car registration works?
+Are you a new driver in the province and want to learn more about car registration?

 This blog looks at vehicle registration in Ontario.
-It provides you with information on the most common questions about costs, fees, and what to do if your registration is expired.
-It’s another piece to consider when you are calculating how much it costs to drive a car.
+It provides information on the most common questions about costs, fees, and what to do if your registration is expired.
+It’s another piece to consider when you are calculating car insurance quotes.

 What Is Vehicle Registration?

-All vehicles in Ontario must be registered in order to be legally allowed on the road.
+All Ontario vehicles must be registered to be legally allowed on the road.